TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSettings.rst

 .. note::

-   The TypoScript constants are evaluated in this order:
+   The `TypoScript`:pn: constants are evaluated in this order:

    #.
 Global :php:`'defaultTypoScript_constants'`
    #.
 Site specific settings from the site configuration